MosesOchieng/Cartoon-City/README.md

 Front end ; javascript , HTML (frontend form validation.),website structure., HTML5 (PUG), SCSS , Bootstrap , Sass , CSS, CSS5 .

 Backend ;PHP,(collecting and validating forms data(backend security),sending data to the lampp database)PHP COOKIES ,
+PHP GOOGLE*Technologies used

+~ Programming Languages

+Front end ; javascript , HTML (frontend form validation.),website structure., HTML5 (PUG), SCSS , Bootstrap , Sass , CSS, CSS5 .

+Backend ;PHP,(collecting and validating forms data(backend security),sending data to the lampp database)PHP COOKIES ,
 PHP GOOGLE RECAPTCHA ~ to enhance the security of the login pages., (PHPMAILER)for sending email verification links to emails for newly registered users to authenticate their registration., Python;(Libraries -,phone numbers,config,pyautogui, Beautiful soap, requests, url ) for (Web scrapping websites)and feeding them to the application , Pyschript for connecting to html dashboard page and enabling python run on html.Python test files to show the backend website scrapping.
+Firebase cloud ,database.

+Images ; Unsplash Images.

+API's ; Form spree for communications.

+Website Structure

+Main file contains the index.html and supporting folders and files to give the homepage which is informational on what the website application really does.

+The folder Dashboard contains the users Dashboard that the user will be able to use once they have signed up and paid for the premium plans.

+The folder main contains the support to clients and also the database which contains the premium files and the sign up.

+The folder scrapper contains the individual python files that enable the scrapping.
+Jua Kali folder contains the Jua Kali folder details with clients and artisans information.
+USSD Logins to Jua Kali users with ussd.php files.
+Jua Kali has a separate login and the backedn is built in firebase .
+They have a chat app and the concept behind it using geolocator and phone numbers to connect jua kali artisans to potential clients.
+RECAPTCHA ~ to enhance the security of the login pages., (PHPMAILER)for sending email verification links to emails for newly registered users to authenticate their registration., Python;(Libraries -,phone numbers,config,pyautogui, Beautiful soap, requests, url ) for (Web scrapping websites)and feeding them to the application , Pyschript for connecting to html dashboard page and enabling python run on html.Python test files to show the backend website scrapping.
 Firebase cloud ,database.